darthfajan/pub-sub-in-da-club/README.md

 * ![Publish messages exchange](/publish.png "Publish exchange")

 An example of utilization can be found in the only **integration test** present in the **PubSub.Tests** project.
-You can finde also a simple console app for server and client under the **Executables** folder.
+You can find also a simple console app for server and client under the **Executables** folder.
 * ![Publish messages exchanege](/programExample.png "Publish exchange")

 # Build